CIG-GitHub/py-vector/README.md

 ## Just Write Python

 Not every task fits neatly into a vectorized expression.
-When a loop is the clearest approach, PyVector keeps it efficient.
+When a loop is the clearest approach, jib keeps it efficient.

 `for row in table:` is fully supported and stays lightweight, so you can use whichever style makes the code easiest to understand.